GitTor-ISU/GitTor-Cli/docs/Usage.md

 ### Leech

 ```
-gittor leech [-h|--help] <magnet>
+gittor leech [-h|--help] <UUID>
 ```

-Leeching downloads a repository given its magnet link.
+Leeching downloads a repository given its UUID.
-If the provided magnet link is not the most recent for the given repository, the user will be prompted if they want to get the most recent.
+If the provided UUID is not the most recent for the given repository, the user will be prompted if they want to get the most recent.

 ### Seed

 ```
 gittor seed [-h|--help]
 ```

 Seed uploads and shares the current state of the repository.
-If the local state is not from the newest magnet link, users will be prompted if they want to get the most recent.
+If the local state is not from the newest UUID, users will be prompted if they want to get the most recent.

 ### Devs

 ```
 gittor devs [-h|--help]
 ```

 TODO: The functionality of this could be limited to reading and writing must be done within the configuration file, or this could have sub-commands like: ls, add, rm.

 ### Verify